Commercial sale

-Clients selling premises want to ensure the best financial return and no last-minute falling-through of the deal.
+Clients selling premises need to ensure the best financial return on their investment and no last-minute falling-through of the deal.
 The solicitors at Austin Lafferty are experienced in all aspects of the sale of commercial property.

-We deal with the titles, the searches and reports, and follow through on all elements of the transaction to conclusion.
+We deal with the titles, the searches and reports, and see the transaction through to conclusion.

-Our IT and case management systems allow us to work fast and accurately as is essential in commercial property work of all sorts.
+Our IT and case management systems allow us to work fast and accurately as is essential in the sale of commercial property.

 How to contact us